steven-le-thien/INC/README.md

 1. Install the lastest version of `gcc`.
 For example, at the time of writing this README, the newest version is `gcc-8`.
 2. Type `export CC=$(which gcc-8)` where `gcc-8` should be replaced with the name of the newest version of `gcc` that you have just installed.

-These steps will affect the `CC` variable in the environment that is used to link the correct compiler in the Makefile
+These steps will affect the `CC` variable in the environment that is used to link the correct compiler in the Makefile.
+As of 2020, this step should no longer be necessary and `clang` should do the job.

+There are 3 modes of running for INC, `inc` is the vanilla INC described in Zhang, Rao and Warnow; `constraint_inc` is INC with additional constraint trees input; and `ml' is INC-ML.
+A makefile is provided to compile the code according to one of the 3 modes.
+When switching mode, one must run `make clean` before compiling to another mode.

 Run `make ml` to generate the binary `ml`, used for INC-ML.
 The command for INC-ML is
 ```